-Even at that early stage, the band were finding ways to get into trouble.
-According to reports, Steven Tyler grabbed a school shirt from the locker room and wore it onstage.
+Even at that early stage, Aerosmith were finding ways to get into trouble.
+According to Burlingame, Steven Tyler swiped a school T-shirt from the locker room and wore it onstage.

 Some common themes were already emerging, as well: Perry and Tyler apparently argued on stage, this time over the volume of Perry's guitar. ("I'm doing my thing, and to do it I have to be loud," Perry reportedly fired back.)
 And, try not to be shocked, but they may also have sneaked in some alcohol, too.